portegys/Blackguard-game/Readme.md

 Blackguard game.

-Blackguard is a Rogue-like game with a Doom-like first-person shooter interface.
+Blackguard is a Rogue-like game with a first-person interface.

 Rogue is a game that holds close to Dungeons & Dragons.
 See the manual in android/Blackguard/app/src/main/assets/doc/blackguard.txt